ISSKJ/minph/framework/doc/Minph/Http/Route.md

 # @class Minph\Http\Route
-Æu

  It is used for routing a controller by `$appDirectory/routes.php`

 ## @method construct